FAQs

 A: We're now open for business!
 The new studio build-out is at about 90% completion, and it's already hosted many excellent recording sessions.
 We'll still be refining the acoustics, dialing-in the equipment layout in the racks, and settling-in over the coming months.
 Check out the progress videos in the meantime, and find us on Instagram @soniczen for the latest.

 A: Great question!
-All of our staff members are now vaccinated.
-We have procedures in place regarding required masks, sanitizing, ventilation (complete with MERV-13 filtration, which removes viruses from the air), and distancing.
-With 4 fully isolated rooms and a separate Studio B in the back, we have plenty of room to socially distance and heed precautions.
+We figured we should leave this up here, even though it's exhausting to remember the days when this was necessary to stipulate...
+All of our staff members are vaccinated, because they care about others.
+Masks are encouraged if you're coughing or sick, just in general.
+Studio ventilation includes MERV-13 filtration, which removes viruses from the air.
+With 4 fully isolated rooms and a separate Studio B in the back, you could social distance and never even have to make music together!
 For any other concerns on this topic, please feel free to reach out.

 Q: When are your hours?